European Bioinformatics Institute: PDB

-PDB is a database of three dimensional structures of biological macromolecules, such as proteins and nucleic acids.
-The data are typically obtained by X-ray crystallography or NMR spectroscopy, and submitted manually by structural biologists worldwide through PDB member organizations – PDBe, RCSB, PDBj and BMRB.
+Protein Data Bank (PDB) is a database of three dimensional structures of biological macromolecules, such as proteins and nucleic acids.
+The data are typically obtained by X-ray crystallography or nuclear magnetic resonance spectroscopy (NMR spectroscopy), and submitted manually by structural biologists worldwide through PDB member organizations – PDBe, RCSB, PDBj and BMRB.
 The database can be accessed through the webpages of its members, including PDBe (housed at the EMBL-EBI).
-As a member of the wwPDB consortium, PDBe aids in the joint mission of archiving and maintenance of macromolecular structure data.
+As a member of the Worldwide Protein Data Bank (wwPDB) consortium, PDBe aids in the joint mission of archiving and maintenance of macromolecular structure data.

 UniProt

 UniProt is an online repository of protein sequence and annotation data, distributed in UniProt Knowledgebase (UniProt KB), UniProt Reference Clusters (UniRef) and UniProt Archive (UniParc) databases.
 Originally conceived as the individual ventures of EMBL-EBI, Swiss Institute of Bioinformatics (SIB) (together maintaining Swiss-Prot and TrEMBL) and Protein Information Resource (PIR) (housing Protein Sequence Database), the increase in the global protein data generation led to their collaboration in the creation of UniProt in 2002.

 The protein entries stored in UniProt are cataloged by a unique UniProt identifier.
 The annotation data collected for the each entry are organized in logical sections (e.g. protein function, structure, expression, sequence or relevant publications), allowing a coordinated overview about the protein of interest.
 Links to external databases and original sources of data are also provided.
 In addition to standard search by the protein name/identifier, UniProt webpage houses tools for BLAST searching, sequence alignment or searching for proteins containing specific peptides.